-The easiest way to reach the summit is by bypassing Glacier Lake (see the Getting There section) and climbing onto Spirit's South-West ridge at the first obvious opportunity.
-This long ridge, and the flat summit area of Spirit Mountain, are actually the remnants of a vast high plateau.
-The scenic grandeur of the area is due principally to the action of glaciation beginning about 1.6 million years ago which carved out great glacial valleys from this plateau.
-In the process, several high, flat topped peaks were left behind which dominate the summit views from Spirit Mountain.
+The incredible scenery of the area is due principally to the action of glaciation beginning about 1.6 million years ago which carved out the large glacial valleys from the immense high plateau of the Beartooth Uplift.
+In the process, several high, flat topped peaks which were not completely affected by the glaciation were left behind which dominate the summit views from Spirit Mountain.

 Reta Salo Carlson, Kenneth Carlson, Rhonda Salo Gramer, Kevin Gramer, Erik Farnham, Steve Salo

 Mt.
 Salo was named after O.J.
 Salo of Red Lodge, MT 1894-1977

 Otto Jalmer Salo was born on the October 25th, 1894 in Carbon County Montana.
 He lived in the vicinity of the Beartooth mountains throughout his life, passing away at the age of 82 in Deer Lodge.
 You can find out more about his family tree here: Otto Jalmer SaloIt is one thing to try to overthrow the official name of a peak, but in this case it seems that the Salo family may not know which peak is indeed named after them.
 Peak 12,250+, commonly known as Salo Mountain, and now more often called Darlene Mountain is located approximately 0.6 miles WSW of Castle Rock Mountain, or over 7 Miles Northwest of the plaque atop Spirit Mountain.
 Since then though, the plaque was removed on August 29th, 2005.